syslog-ng/syslog-ng.github.io/doc/_doc-guide/02_Tools/01_Self_made_tools/01_Tests/README.md

 **Hint:** Same again in a notice block [[Install Homebrew|dev-inst-macos#homebrew]].
 If you you have syslog-ng [[installed via brew|dev-inst-macos#installation]], as a reference, you can check the dependencies of the brew built version using `brew deps syslog-ng`
 {: .notice--info}

+Embedded [link test](https://grpc.io/docs/guides/keepalive/) from a different domain

+Search test for RFC 3526 and RFC-3526. (you need to turn 'search: true' on temporally in the liquid header of this test page)

 The severity of the message. `time-zone()` teszt